zng-ui/zng/crates/cargo-zng/README.md

 The formatter supports Zng macros and also attempts to format all braced macro contents like `foo! { <contents> }` by copying it into a temporary item `fn _fmt_item() { <contents> }` and trying `rustfmt`, if the contents cannot be formatted like this they are not touched.

+The formatter also attempts to format Rust markdown code blocks and doctest code blocks.

+When called for the workspace or with a `--manifest-path` the formatter will format any `**/*.rs` and `**/*.md` file in each crate folder, except for those in the target directory.
+For workspaces it will also format the `./README.md` file and `./docs/**/*.md` files.

+The formatter will **not consider crate edition**, it always uses the `--edition` value.

 ### IDE Integration